nguyenanhung/dmad/README.md

 D.M ADS (Đ*t m3 advertising) is added a Web UI for WireGuard Client Management.
 It uses the Docker image of [wg-easy](https://github.com/WeeJeWel/wg-easy), replacing the Linux server's WireGuard image.

+Additionally, it has a built-in `Caddy Web Server`, making access to wireguard and pi-hole portal more secure.
+You can also use it as a reverse proxy routing

 <p align="center">
   <img src="./wg-easy-ui.png" width="702" />
 </p>